kodujmy/s02e03/README.md

 **Module: [child-api](child-api)**

-1. Serve all name stats :white_check_mark:
+1. Serve all name stats
-2. Serve random name stats :white_check_mark:
+2. Serve random name stats
-3. Serve certain name stats :white_check_mark:
+3. Serve certain name stats
-4. Serve history of given name :white_check_mark:
+4. Serve history of given name
-5. Allow to insert existing name - should increase counter :white_check_mark:
+5. Allow to insert existing name - should increase counter
-6. Allow to insert new name - should add new name with counter=1 :white_check_mark:
+6. Allow to insert new name - should add new name with counter=1

 ---